 - 5. Responsible security personnel: where security personnel are hired to protect workers or property, they should not become a threat to the communities and workers - 6.
-Infrastructure design and safety:

-ensure structural elements of a project

-comply with host country safety

-requirements, or good industry practice,

-and consider appropriate features for

-users age, ability or disability

-7. Dam safety: for new or existing dam projects, apply dam safety requirements

-Guidance for Breakout Group Discussion

-- What are your clarifications/questions on the ESSs presented? - What are your concerns and suggestions on the ESSs presented? - Please prioritize 5 key points that will be discussed in plenary
+Infrastructure design and safety: ensure structural elements of a project comply with host country safety requirements, or good industry practice, and consider appropriate features for users age, ability or disability - 7.
+Dam safety: for new or existing dam projects, apply dam safety requirements - ❖ Health & Safety Management Plan (HSMP) Will set out a systematic approach to the management of health, safety and security risks in projects.
+Could include OHS, Community H&S and/or Security Management plan base on the type of project; the type, size, and location of the workforce and risks to surrounding communities.

+Session 6:

-Session 6: Overview of E&S Requirements for Financing Modalities and Products and PIAL
+Overview of E&S Requirements for Financing Modalities and Products and PIAL